 I’m Emily Neuburger – author, artist, and teacher.
 I live with my husband and three children in the beautiful Pioneer Valley of Western Massachusetts where natural beauty, community, music, farmland, amazing fresh yogurt, and innovative art collide.

-I’m passionate about developing imaginative projects for old and young, and my background in education fuels my passion for designs that encourage people to tell stories.
+My background in education fuels my passion for developing projects and designs that encourage people to tell stories.
 Embedded in each project is the hope that it will inspire creative thought, and at the same time, spread around a little bit of joy.
-I now teach creative expression classes to both children and adults out of my home studio/classroom as well as in museums, libraries, and schools throughout the region and country.
+I teach creative expression classes to both children and adults out of my home studio/classroom as well as in museums, libraries, and schools throughout the region and country.
 My curriculum is a nice, balanced blend of skill-based learning and creative encouragement.
 I’ve been honored to visit wonderful venues such as the Boston Public Library, the Manhattan Children’s Museum, Boston Children’s Museum, the Chicago Children’s Museum, the Eric Carle Museum of Picture Book Art as well as many schools, libraries and non-profit centers for education.

 Thank you for joining me here, and please be in touch!